Mijas

 What are typical rental prices for expats in Spain?

 "The cost of renting a nice 1 bedroom apartment in Spain can vary significantly depending on the area and quality of the property.
 Generally speaking, the range of prices can be anywhere from a few hundred to over a thousand US dollars per month.
-Similarly, the cost of renting a nice 2 bedroom apartment can range from a few hundred to over two thousand US dollars a month, again depending on the location and quality of the property," remarked one expat in Spain.
+Similarly, the cost of renting a nice 2 bedroom apartment can range from a few hundred to over two thousand US dollars a month, again depending on the location and quality of the property," commented one expat living in Spain.

 What appliances are typically included in a rental?